Gas Mower & Leaf Blower Bans, Electric Tool Demand Grows

 As far back as 2004, the West End of Vancouver has banned gas powered leaf blowers.
 Montreal had also banned leaf blowers in some suburbs back in 2014.
 Noise complaints are the main impetus behind the city council voting these out, where the droning of these blowers echoed down city streets between apartment buildings.
 This year Victoria council followed suit and advocates for electric blowers in their place.

-In the Interior of British Columbia, the public works departments of Trail, Castlegar and Grand Forks are all testing electric tools such as trimmers, chainsaws, mowers and leaf blowers for their municipalities.
+In the Interior of British Columbia, the public works departments of Trail and Creston are currently running 82 Volt Greenworks Commercial electric tools such as trimmers, chainsaws, mowers and leaf blowers for their municipalities.
 Comments from Trail indicate that they can start mowing/trimming closer to resident homes earlier in the morning due quieter electric brushless motors.

 Another benefit for municipalities is allowing them to save on liability insurance for the maintenance of land.
 Using electric tools vs gas reduces the fire risk that comes with using explosive/flammable gasoline.
 Electric brushless motors do not generate the heat that gas engines do, further reduce risk of fire in dry grass etc..
-Also, the oil, filters and gas rags that result as waste are not an issue with electric tools.
+The oil, filters and gas rags that result as waste are not an issue with electric tools.
+Electric tools are not only

 Gas Leaf Blower Noise